curiousest/predict-AQI/report.md

 Most of the thick lines are flat.
 That means using the current AQI value is as useful for prediction as using the last 24 hours of AQI values (as features for the model).
 The blue line, which is the first-step predictions, becomes more accurate as more past AQI values are used.
 This is likely because the first step model is not using the date and time features to make a prediction.
 Also note that the one-step model (where date, time, and `loc_x_m_behind_aqi` features are inputted to a single regressor) does not perform well, validating the two-step process.

 This graph seems to invalidate hypothesis 3, which is surprising.
 The surprising result is further explored during hyperparameter optimization (m of `loc_x_m_behind_aqi` is used as a hyperparameter to optimize).

+Complications faced at this step were:

+* The hypothesis appeared incorrect - the temporary solution was not to believe the results, and wait for more comprehensive results from hyperparameter optimization.
+* Building the two-step model - the architecture necessary to make one the results of one regressor to be inputs to another, as well as training several regressors with different input and output parameters is non-trivial.
+* Filtering out invalid data without causing invalid inputs to the model - since the input data is a time series, a single invalid AQI value causes several rows before and after to be invalid, since values ahead are used to train against, and values behind are used as inputs.
+* Visualizing error - like visualizing predictions, visualizing errors was difficult because a single predictive model could have different error for each of its 24 predictions in the future.
+It was important to differentiate and visualize each of those prediction errors.

 #### Hypothesis 4